(Note: Map is copyright of and reproduced with the kind authority of the travel website www.about-france.com)

-In the last three posts, I discussed the beer cookery traditions of Nord-Pas-de-Calais, Alsace, and Lorraine in France.
-It is useful to spot these regions on the map above. (“IdF” below Picardy is Isle de France, where Paris is, as many will know).
+In my last three posts I discussed beer cookery in Nord-Pas-de-Calais, in Alsace, and Lorraine in France.
+We can spot them on the map above.
+Below Picardy is Isle de France, in other words, Paris and its hinterland.

-What is immediately noticeable is the regions adjoining these places such as Champagne, Picardy and the northern part of Normandy.
-Indeed, Champagne is really two regions, Champagne proper and Ardennes in the north, the French counterpart to the Belgian Ardennes.
+Immediately noticeable are the adjoining provinces of Champagne, Picardy, and the northern section of Normandy.
+Indeed Champagne is really two regions, Champagne proper and the Ardenne, counterpart in France to the Belgian Ardennes.

 [Attribution: By MOSSOT (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons]

-Paris not least is an example, but with an international dimension.
-Beer has been enjoyed there for hundreds of years.
-Even before the revival of top-fermentation and other craft brewing, bar-restaurants focusing on the beer traditions of the country, or on German or English traditions, could be found on both sides of the Seine.
+Paris not exempted despite the towering importance of wine.
+Beer has been enjoyed in Paris for hundreds of years.
+Even before the revival of top-fermentation and other craft brewing bars or restaurants in the capital could offer a good beer experience.
 The Académie de la Bière on boul.
-Port Royal is a good example of a classic Parisian beer temple.
-Founded in the 1950s, it was and remains largely a Belgian-style bar-restaurant but features good French and foreign beers, too.
+Port Royal, founded in the 1950s, is a classic, old school Paris beer shrine.
+It was and remains Belgian-focused but also features good French and foreign beers.
 A typical dish there is mussels cooked in beer.

-Given that craft brewing is now a vibrant industry all over France, there is every reason to think that all the regional cuisines will in time develop a beer cuisine branch.
+Given that craft brewing is now vibrant all over France, there is every reason to think that beer cuisine will develop beyond its traditional precincts.

 *Last updated March 5, 2020.